LaPingvino/bahaiprayers-static/hugo/content/prayerbook/nai-CA/prayers/_index.md

 <a id="bpn4149"></a>
-Atsée-moyeh’kapee un-óm, ki kokónahn, keetáw-pop, ki akápeeyoyis, kyoos-kee-tsée-paXpee, ki mee-stúkee, keetáyk-sasohp, ki ata-níksin, ki ist-sikúm, ki isksáXko, ki mo-tíy-oXkee, ki mée-nee, ki ápoX-keepee kyám-ost-skiy;
-Apistotokee eeh-tsee-tésk-sinowa kyot-sokáp-sinee áXkeetso-keetseesinee.

-*Blessed is the spot, and the house, and the place, and the city, and the heart, and the mountain, and the refuge, and the cave, and the valley, and the land, and the sea, and the island, and the meadow where mention of God hath been made, and His praise glorified.
+Atsée-moyeh’kapee un-óm, ki kokónahn, keetáw-pop, ki akápeeyoyis, kyoos-kee-tsée-paXpee, ki mee-stúkee, keetáyk-sasohp, ki ata-níksin, ki ist-sikúm, ki isksáXko, ki mo-tíy-oXkee, ki mée-nee, ki ápoX-keepee kyám-ost-skiy;Apistotokee eeh-tsee-tésk-sinowa kyot-sokáp-sinee áXkeetso-keetseesinee.*Blessed is the spot, and the house, and the place, and the city, and the heart, and the mountain, and the refuge, and the cave, and the valley, and the land, and the sea, and the island, and the meadow where mention of God hath been made, and His praise glorified.

 -- Bahá'u'lláh